camarman/GTRPy/docs/user_guide.md

 ### Defining the Metric Tensor

-As we know the metric tensor is the key element in the GTR theory.
-By only defining the metric tensor one can calculate many of the important GTR tensors.
+As we know the metric tensor is the key element in the General Theory of Relativity.
+By only defining the metric tensor one can calculate many of the important GR tensors.

-To define the metric tensor you can just type any metric tensor you want.
-See `demos/demo_1.md` for more information about how to type math variables in GTRPy.
+To define the metric tensor you can just fill the empty fields in the **Metric Tensor** Frame.

+> See `demos/demo_1.md` for more information about how to type math variables in GTRPy.

 ### GTR Tensors